-The Central Vacuum is one of the handiest appliances on the planet.
+The Central Vacuum is one of the handiest built-in appliances on the planet.
 These products are extremely powerful, durable and best of all invisible.
 And the result is ultimate convenience for the homeowner.

 The system: motor, filter, piping, hoses and attachments.

 For indoor use, soft, furniture-safe hoses attach to a wall outlet then connect to various attachments.
-The hoses can come in various lengths as needed to reach all the places in your home that need to be cleaned.
-Various tools and attachments are available for almost any vacuum cleaning job you can imagine.
+Various length hoses are available to reach everywhere in your home.
+Tools and hose attachments can tackle almost any vacuum cleaning job you can imagine.

 If storing long hoses is a problem, there is a simple solution.
-Some manufacturers offer models where the hose is actually sucked back into the wall and stored invisibly up inside its own piping..
+Models are available that actually suck the hose back into the wall for storage.

 Special floor terminations can also be installed in cabinet toe-kick areas.
 These provide a slot that can be opened and debris swept into the system.
 These toe-kick inlets are great for quick sweepings of busy areas like kitchens and bathrooms.

 Central vacs are DRY system vacuums only.
-Do not use them to suck up water or any other liquids as doing so can do permanent damage to the system.
+Do not use them to suck up water or any other liquids.
+Doing so can do permanent damage to the system.

 - Find your appliance’s owner’s manual and place it in a secure location for future reference.
 If you have lost the manual or want a second copy, you can usually find them on line.